The Most Hated Windows Versions & Why They Were So Bad

 Which Versions of Windows Did You Hate?

 Thankfully, we’re in a pretty good pocket of Windows versions now.
 Many people are still running smoothly on Windows 7, those who hated Windows 8 could upgrade to Windows 10 free, and Windows 10 is pretty great.
-Since Windows 10 is supposedly the last version of the OS, Microsoft might have finally broken the cycle of good/bad.
+(And did you know Microsoft has a special business version called Windows Server?
+Of course, Windows Server is different from Windows.)

 Image Credits: costix/Shutterstock